 There are two kinds of web tracking: first-party and third-party.
 First-party tracking involves collecting information about website visitors directly on the website itself.
 This includes data such as IP addresses, page visits, and user behavior.
 Third-party tracking, on the other hand, occurs when an external site or service tracks user activity across multiple websites.
 This type of tracking is often used by advertisers and marketers to gather data on user behavior and interests to target ads more effectively.

 Why do websites track users?

-There are 4.95 billion active internet users in the world.
+There are more than 5 billion active internet users in the world.
 The rise of big data and analytics has created a lot of reasons why websites track users.
 Many websites do it to improve their products, services, performance, usability, and security.
 Websites can monitor user activity to understand their visitors and the impressions their sites make.

 Some of the key reasons for internet tracking include:

 - Providing tailored user experiences: Businesses track their website visitors to learn more about their online customers and users.
 By monitoring how users interact with the site, businesses can gain valuable insight into their customers and how they behave online, which can then be used to tailor user experiences.

 - Measuring success: Tracking website visits helps identify successful campaigns and marketing efforts that are driving traffic to your site.
 By tracking traffic to a site, you can see which types of content are most popular and which pages get the most traffic.
 For example, Google Analytics lets you track which pages are performing well by tracking their page views, bounce rates, session duration, etc. This information can help businesses focus on the most successful strategies for their websites and stop wasting time on ineffective strategies.